kokoko3k/koko-aio-slang/docs-ng.md

         It is an experimental measure to mitigate ghosting that could work or not, depending on your display.

-** Adaptive strobe (not compatible with LCD_ANTIGHOSTING):**
-    Similar to black frame insertion, this works by alternating the image brightness across frames and subframes (enabling the latter is recommended).
-    Doing so, will reduce the motion induced blur and image clarity, hopefully approaching CRT behaviour.
-    To use it, in file config-user-optional.txt, write:<br>
-    ```#define DO_ADPT_STROBE```<br><br>
-    Once you do that, the following parameters can be changed runtime:

-    Strength:
-        This modulates the clarity and the perceived flickering.
-    Gain adjustment:
-        Since the perceived image depends on the display pixel refresh speed,
-        it may be needed to adjust this.
-    Gamma adjustment:
-        Since the perceived image depends on the display pixel refresh speed,
-        it may be needed to adjust this.

 **Conditional FPS Halver**<br>
     *[Warning:] Only on retroarch > 1.19.1*<br>